 Who qualifies for a tax break?

-The CRA will allow some of those employees to claim what’s called the workspace-in-the-home deduction.
-Those who qualify can deduct part of the costs of their workspace, like rent, electricity, heating, maintenance and home insurance.
+Those who qualify can deduct a flat rate, or part of the costs of their workspace, like rent, electricity, heating and maintenance.

 How do I apply for a tax break?

 Typically, the CRA requires employees who are claiming this deduction to get their employer to fill out the T2200 form, which certifies that working from home is a condition of your employment.
-(Self-employed people, just know your usual process hasn't changed.)
+Now, a new form can make claiming expenses easier: The T777S.

-You might have set up a beautiful home office — complete with ergonomically correct accessories — but that doesn’t mean it’s all coming off your income taxes.
+You might have set up a beautiful home office — complete with ergonomic accessories — but that doesn’t mean it’s all coming off your income taxes.

 Here’s what you can and can’t claim on your taxes: